auchung/seasonal-recipes/README.md

 This question is important for both casual cooks and content platforms.
 For users, understanding which traits are linked to favorable ratings can guide recipe selection and creation.
 For platforms, identifying these features could improve personalization and recommendation systems.

-To explore this, we used two CSV files that were derived from [Food.com](https://www.food.com/?ref=nav):
+To explore this, we used two CSV files:
 - `RAW_recipes.csv`: Contains metadata for each recipe, such as ingredients, steps, and nutritional values.
 - `interactions.csv`: Contains user ratings for each recipe.